antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 This fragment will launch `redis` when used with `tye run` on port `6379` (the typical listening port for Redis) *and* provide a connection string to other services with the value of `localhost:6379`.

 To see more in-depth explanations and examples centered around service discovery and Tye's philosphy on the subject, check out this [reference doc](https://github.com/dotnet/tye/blob/master/docs/reference/service_discovery.md) in Tye's Github repository.

+If your application has external dependencies that are Docker images, then you will also need to install [Docker Desktop](https://www.docker.com/products/docker-desktop) for either Windows/MacOS/Linux depending on your machine and current operating system.
+This is required so that Tye can build and run those images locally.

+If you wish to deploy your application to Kubernetes using Tye, then you will also need to have Kubernetes installed on your machine.
+You can enable Kubernetes through Docker Desktop or explore different options for a Kubernetes cluster such as [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/) (AKS) and [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) (ACR).

 ### Deploying your applications to Kubernetes
 Tye makes the process of deploying your application to Kubernetes very simple with minimal knowlege or configuration required.